 The Literary Studies concentration is designed to provide students with the opportunity to take a greater number of advanced courses in literature and to focus on their interests within specific areas of English studies.
 Students may choose to emphasize a period, an author, or a genre or they may choose to increase their general knowledge of the field.
 Many students choose the Literary Studies concentration as a preparation for graduate or professional school.

 The Secondary Education Teacher Licensure concentration is for students who wish to teach English in grades 7-12.
 English department courses in this concentration are chosen to provide students with a strong background in the subject they will be teaching.
+It is the least flexible of our programs, with students being required to take specific courses in six of the seven areas as well as an additional course in Teaching English (English 4900).
+In addition, students must complete a minor in Secondary Education (including a year of “residency”).
 Students pursuing this curriculum along with the requirements of the licensure program will be prepared to teach 7-12 English in the state of Tennessee.
 (Please note that this is not the program for students whose plan is to apply to graduate school in English in order to teach at the university level eventually.
 University faculty do not need a state teaching license.
 Graduate programs will provide teaching education preparation for college level instructors.)

 The Writing concentration gives students who are interested in developing themselves as writers the opportunity to do so while pursuing a major in English.
 Students may choose a general writing curriculum or they may specialize within the concentration by choosing courses in one area such as creative or professional writing.

 Beginning with the 2015-16 academic year, all English majors will be required to take English 4999, a 0-credit course that involves compiling a portfolio of essays written during their college career.
 This is a pass-fail course and it should be no more work than moving copies of five essays into the appropriate database.